-The Partnership's common units are listed on the New York Stock Exchange ("NYSE") under the symbol "UAN."
-On April 20, 2020, the average closing price of the Partnership's common units over a 30 consecutive trading-day period had fallen below \$1.00 per share, resulting in noncompliance with the continued listing compliance standards in Section 802.01C of the NYSE Listing Company Manual.
+The Partnership's common units are listed on the New York Stock Exchange (the "NYSE") under the symbol "UAN."
+On April 20, 2020, the average closing price of the Partnership's common units over a 30 consecutive trading-day period fell below \$1.00 per common unit, resulting in noncompliance with the continued listing standards in Section 802.01C of the NYSE Listed Company Manual.
 The Partnership received written notification of this noncompliance from the NYSE on April 22, 2020, and currently has until January 1, 2021 to regain compliance or be subject to the NYSE's suspension and delisting procedures.
-See the Form 8-K filed by the Partnership with the SEC on April 24, 2020 for further discussion.
+As of September 30, 2020, the average closing price of the Partnership's common units over the preceding consecutive 30 trading-day period remained below \$1.00 per common unit.